A Novel Model for 3D Motion Planning for a Generalized Dubins Vehicle with Pitch and Yaw Rate Constraints: Results

 \subsection{Additional examples}

 In addition to the previous instances, we consider two additional instances.
 First, we consider an instance where the final location is inside the ``inner" sphere of the vehicle, i.e., one of the pitch spheres.
 In this instance, the vehicle needs to depart from the origin with a heading, pitch, and yaw angle of $30^\circ,$ $10^\circ,$ and $15^\circ,$ respectively.
 The desired final location is $(5, 10, 15)$ with a desired heading, pitch, and yaw angle of $190^\circ,$ $10^\circ,$ and $-15^\circ,$ respectively.
 Furthermore, we chose $R_{pitch}$ and $R_{yaw}$ to be $40$ m and $50$ m, respectively.
-The minimum cost path obtained using Algorithm~\ref{alg: algorithm} and from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch} is shown in Figs.~\ref{subfig: Maneuver_inside_top_sphere} and \ref{subfig: Vana_inside_top_sphere}, respectively.
+The minimum cost path obtained using Algorithm~\ref{alg: algorithm} and from the three benchmarking algorithms are shown in Figs.~\ref{subfig: Maneuver_inside_top_sphere} and \ref{subfig: Vana_inside_top_sphere}, respectively.
 From our algorithm, the vehicle leverages the pitch and yaw rate bounds to make a sharper turn, leading to a path with a length of $253.36$ m, which traverses through an intermediary sphere.
 On the other hand, due to the pitch angle bounds in \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}, the vehicle takes a longer path of length $290.57$ m.
+The algorithm \cite{mathworks_uavdubinsconnection} provides a comparable path length of $289.23$ m, whereas \cite{analytic_solution_3D} provides a much longer path with a length of $419.03$ m.

 A similar result was obtained in the second instance, where the final location was chosen inside the right sphere (one of the yaw spheres).
 The initial configuration and vehicle parameters were chosen to be the same as the first instance, the final location is chosen to be $(0, -30, 5)$, and the desired final heading, pitch, and roll angles are $190^\circ,$ $10^\circ,$ and $-15^\circ,$ respectively.
-The path length from our algorithm was $257.27$ m, whereas the path length with the algorithm from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch} was $292.44$ m.
+The path length from our algorithm was $257.27$ m, whereas the path length with the algorithms from \cite{minimal_3D_Dubins_path_bounded_curvature_pitch}, \cite{analytic_solution_3D}, and \cite{mathworks_uavdubinsconnection} were $293.03$ m, $391.13$ m, and $290.63$ m, respectively.

+\begin{remark} We identified two key issues with state-of-the-art methods: (i) the generated path does not change with changing roll angle, and (ii) the use of a single turning radius constraint can lead to violations of one of the curvature constraints in our model.
+While we have illustrated these issues with a few examples, they are expected to persist across a broader range of scenarios. \end{remark}